10 Most Famous Cars in Movies of All Time

 Top speed: 169 km/ 105 mph

-The 1968 film is considered by cinema pundits as featuring one of the finest car chase sequences in film history.
-And the four-wheeler that played a defining role in that was the Ford Mustang GT390 Fastback — a dark green, two-door four-wheeler with a 390 cubic inch V8 engine.
-The thrill was made even more exciting with Steve McQueen as the man behind the wheels in the film.
-Fun fact: There were two identical Mustangs used for the chase scene and only one has survived, which was sold for US$3.4 million at an auction in the United States in January 2020.
+Some critics believe that the 1968 movie has one of the best car chase scenes ever captured on camera.
+And the Ford Mustang GT390 Fastback, a two-door, dark green four-wheeler with a 390 cubic inch V8 engine, was the vehicle that defined that.
+Steve McQueen's portrayal of the man behind the wheel in the movie added to the excitement.
+Fun fact: Out of the two Mustangs used in the chase scene, only one has survived and was sold at an auction in the United States in January 2020 for US$3.4 million.

 3. 1966 Ford Thunderbird, Thelma & Louise